jason-nideffer/phenoclone/README.md

 ## Overview

-Phenoclone is an R-based package for analyzing and visualizing the relationship bewteen phenotype and clonality in scRNAseq data.
+Phenoclone is an R-based package for analyzing and visualizing the relationship bewteen phenotype and clonotype in scRNAseq data.

 See vignettes for a guided tutorial!